 - a.
 Prospective DUR screening is the responsibility of each participating pharmacy. - b.
-Medicaid and NCHC will supplement DUR on POS claims with alerts for - Therapeutic duplication - Drug-disease contraindications - Drug interactions - Incorrect dosage - c.
+Medicaid shall supplement DUR on POS claims with alerts for - Therapeutic duplication - Drug-disease contraindications - Drug interactions - Incorrect dosage - c.
 Pharmacies may use commercially available DUR database packages to assist with prospective DUR.
 Pharmacies are not required to have their databases/software certified by the State DUR Board. - d.
 Such data base packages must be able to screen for the therapeutic problems specified in the statute using explicit standards. - e.
-It is not expected that these databases will contain patient-specific diagnosis or allergy information.
-When, in the pharmacist's professional judgment, obtaining such information is essential to the health and well-being of the patient, the pharmacist should consult the patient or the patient's health care provider. - f.
+It is not expected that these databases will contain beneficiary-specific diagnosis or allergy information.
+When, in the pharmacist's professional judgment, obtaining such information is essential to the health and well-being of the beneficiary, the pharmacist should consult the beneficiary or the beneficiary's health care provider. - f.
 Pharmacies without computers, or those who choose not to use prospective DUR database packages, must undertake prospective DUR screening manually.
 To perform prospective DUR screening manually, the pharmacist must screen using predetermined standards, which are based upon the listed compendia.

-E.3 Patient Counseling
+E.3 Beneficiary Counseling